Eyes on Me (Celine Dion song)

-"Eyes on Me" is a song recorded by Canadian singer Celine Dion, taken from her tenth English-language studio album, Taking Chances (2007).
-It was released as the second single in the United Kingdom on 7 January 2008, while "Alone" was released as the second single in the rest of Europe and North America instead.
+"Eyes on Me" is a song recorded by Canadian singer Celine Dion for her tenth English‑language studio album, Taking Chances (2007).
+Written by Kristian Lundin, Savan Kotecha, and Australian singer Delta Goodrem, the track incorporates Middle Eastern elements, with Goodrem also contributing backing vocals.
+Lundin, who had previously worked with Dion on "That's the Way It Is" and "I'm Alive", produced the recording.
+The song was issued as the second single in the United Kingdom on 7 January 2008, while "Alone" was selected as the second single in the rest of Europe and North America.